pomdtr/tweety/README.md

 ## How does it work?

-wsh is composed of two parts:
+Wesh is composed of two parts:

-- A CLI that will create a configuration file and a binary that will be used by the extension.
+- A CLI (wsh) that will create a configuration file and a binary that will be used by the extension.
 - A Chrome extension that will communicate with the binary and display the terminal.

 When the chrome extension is loaded, it will use the native messaging API to communicate with the host binary.